hugot/bashtron/README.md

+# Attention: this README is not up to date, a new one is being worked on.
+In the mean time, please see [https://github.com/redrock9/bashlord.com](https://github.com/redrock9/bashlord.com) as an example project that works with the the latest version of bashtron.

 # bashtron - a web framework for bash
 Bashtron is a web framework for the bash programming language.
 It leverages the nodejs http library to host bash scripts that function as controllers and generate html.